roseengineering/rfcascade/README.md

--z            : summarize the network in terms of impedance, stability and gain (dB) values -m            : show matching solutions in impedance -g            : show matching solutions in gamma -noise <n>:   : show matching solutions in gamma from Gopt to Gms in n steps -lmatch       : match with l-section networks
+-z            : summarize the network in terms of impedance, stability and gain (dB) values -m            : show matching solutions in impedance -g            : show matching solutions in gamma -noise <int>  : show matching solutions in gamma from Gopt to Gms in int steps -lmatch       : match with l-section networks
--stub1        : match with a single shunt stub network -stub2        : match with a double shunt stub network -qwt1         : match with a quarter wavelength with series section -qwt2         : match with a quarter wavelength and shunt stub -qwt3 <ohms>  : match with a quarter wavelength and shunt stub of given impedance -line <ohms>  : line impedance to match to
+-stub1        : match with a single shunt stub network -stub2        : match with a double shunt stub network -qwt1         : match with a quarter wavelength with series section -qwt2         : match with a quarter wavelength and shunt stub -qwt3 <real>  : match with a quarter wavelength and shunt stub of given impedance -line <real>  : line impedance to match to
 ```

 Only 50 ohm networks are supported.